ever-jr/Aetheria_TheCorruption/README.md

 ## Character

 ### Attributes
-The character currently have these attributes
+The character currently have these attributes...

 *Melee*
 > Increases your damage with barehand and with melee weapons.